mwouts/jupytext/docs/formats.md

 All the Jupytext formats (except Sphinx Gallery scripts) store a selection of the notebook metadata in a YAML header at the top of the text file.
 By default, Jupytext only includes the `kernelspec` and `jupytext` metadata (the remaining notebook metadata are preserved in the `.ipynb` document when you use paired notebook).

 If you want to include more (or less) jupyter metadata here, add a `notebook_metadata_filter` option to the `jupytext` metadata.
+The additional metadata will be added to the `jupyter:` section in the YAML header (or, at the root of the YAML header for the `md:pandoc` and `md:myst` formats).
 The value for `notebook_metadata_filter` is a comma separated list of additional/excluded (negated) entries, with `all` a keyword that allows to exclude all entries.
 For instance, if you don't want to store any notebook metadata in the text file, use `notebook_metadata_filter: -all`.
 If you want to store the whole, unfiltered notebook metadata then use `notebook_metadata_filter: all`.
 And if you want the default, plus a few specific section, use e.g. `notebook_metadata_filter: section_one,section_two`.

 Similarly, cell metadata can be filtered with the `cell_metadata_filter` option.
 To minimize the differences when a notebook is edited, Jupytext's default cell metadata filter does not include the `autoscroll`, `collapsed`, `scrolled`, `trusted` and `ExecuteTime` cell metadata in the text representation.